 The 5DS is a recent model that features in the current product line-up of Canon.
-In contrast, the A7 II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A7 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7 II was succeeded by the Sony A7 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5DS Manual (free pdf) or the online Sony A7 II Manual.
+Further information on the features and operation of the 5DS and A7 II can be found, respectively, in the Canon 5DS Manual (free pdf) or the online Sony A7 II Manual.

 So what is the bottom line?
 Is the Canon 5DS better than the Sony A7 II or vice versa?
 The listing below highlights the relative strengths of the two models.